jakeinater/Linear-Unmixer/README.md

 # spectralILU
-This small cli program is a proof of concept designed to read multiplexed data from fluorescent immuno-assays by determining different analyte concentrations using spectral imaging and linear unmixing.
+This small unix cli program is a proof of concept designed to read multiplexed data from fluorescent immuno-assays by determining different analyte concentrations using spectral imaging and linear unmixing.
 Hopefully this can be developed into an accurate and open source tool useful in biological assays and eventually be applied to highthroughput measurements.

 You can find the meat of the program in the src directory.
 Simply switch into the directory and use the makefile to build the program unmix.